The posterior triangle of the neck is an anatomical area located at the posterolateral aspect of the neck.

 The distal part of the subclavian artery can be located as it emerges between the anterior and middle scalene muscles.
 As it crosses the first rib, it becomes the axillary artery, which goes onto supply the upper limb.

-Clinical Relevance: Severance of the External Jugular Vein
+Clinical Relevance: The External Jugular Vein

 The external jugular vein has a relatively superficial course down the neck, leaving it vulnerable to damage.

 If it is severed, in an injury such as a knife slash, its lumen is held open – this is due to the thick layer of investing fascia (for more information see Fascial Layers of the Neck).
 Air will be drawn into the vein, producing cyanosis, and can stop blood flow through the right atrium.
 This is a medical emergency, managed by the application of pressure to the wound – stopping the bleeding, and the entry of air.

 The accessory nerve (CN XI) exits the cranial cavity, descends down the neck, innervates sternocleidomastoid and enters the posterior triangle.
 It crosses the posterior triangle in an oblique, inferoposterior direction, within the investing layer of fascia.
 It lies relatively superficial in the posterior triangle, leaving it vulnerable to injury.

 The cervical plexus forms within the muscles of the floor of the posterior triangle.
 A major branch of this plexus is the phrenic nerve, which arises from the anterior divisions of spinal nerves C3-C5.
 It descends down the neck, within the prevertebral fascia, to innervate the diaphragm.

 Other branches of the cervical plexus innervate the vertebral muscles, and provide cutaneous innervation to parts of the neck and scalp.